cityofaustin/atd-data-lake/docs/datasrc_gs.md

 }
 ```

-Vehicle length is classified according to the Counts Data "vehicle_length" value; if the vehicle is greater than or equal to 17 feet, then "heavy_vehicle" is True.
+Vehicle length is classified according to the counts data `"vehicle_length"` value; if the vehicle is greater than or equal to seventeen feet, then `"heavy_vehicle"` is True.
 This is currently hard-coded in `aws_transport/gs_ready_agg.py` in the `main()` function but is planned to be cleaned up.

-There are opportunities to possibly do more calculations within the aggregation.
-For example, things can be done with queue length, vehicles counted at red or greeen lights, and right turn on red.
+There are opportunities to  do more calculations within the aggregation.
+For example, calculations can be done with queue length, vehicles counted at red or greeen lights, and right turn on red.

-The average speed measure still needs to be investigated.
-There is a difference in how average speed is reported in v4 Counts Files versus v8 files.
-The v8 speeds go through an improved "mormalization" process.
-Documentation from GRIDSMART states that speed measures are calibrated over the course of 14 days. *TODO: Verify for v8 Counts that speed comes from the "zone_freeflow_speed_cal" column.*
+The average speed measure must still be investigated.
+There is a difference in how average speed is reported in v4 counts files versus v8 files.
+The v8 speeds go through an improved "normalization" process.
+Documentation from GRIDSMART states that speed measures are calibrated over the course of fourteen days. *TODO: Verify for v8 Counts that speed comes from the `"zone_freeflow_speed_cal"` column.*

 ## Socrata

-The `aws_transport/gs_agg_extract_soc.py` script reads Aggregation Files from the `ready` Layer and writes them to Socrata, under the ["Camera Traffic Counts"](https://data.austintexas.gov/Transportation-and-Mobility/Camera-Traffic-Counts/sh59-i6y9) page.
-The identifier in Socrata for this is "sh59-i6y9".
+The `aws_transport/gs_agg_extract_soc.py` script reads aggregation files from the `ready` layer and writes them to Socrata, under the ["Camera Traffic Counts"](https://data.austintexas.gov/Transportation-and-Mobility/Camera-Traffic-Counts/sh59-i6y9) page.
+The identifier in Socrata for this is `"sh59-i6y9"`.
 The columns provided for the dataset are very similar to those in the ["Radar Traffic Counts"](https://data.austintexas.gov/Transportation-and-Mobility/Radar-Traffic-Counts/i626-g7ub) dataset.
-The intersection name as given by Knack are provided in the "Intersection Name" column, but the "ATD Device ID" is also given which can be looked up in the ["Traffic Detectors"](https://data.austintexas.gov/Transportation-and-Mobility/Traffic-Detectors/qpuw-8eeb) dataset.
+The intersection name as given by Knack is provided in the "Intersection Name" column, but the "ATD Device ID" is also given and can be looked up in the ["Traffic Detectors"](https://data.austintexas.gov/Transportation-and-Mobility/Traffic-Detectors/qpuw-8eeb) dataset.

-The column definitions are found within the "meta"."view"."columns" section of the [Socrata JSON export](defs/socrata-gs.json).
+The column definitions are found within the `"meta"."view"."columns"` section of the [Socrata JSON export](defs/socrata-gs.json).